 A RESTful API is the native access to object storage and considered the most efficient way to ramp onto object storage.
-However, it sometimes isn’t practical to modify an application to use object storage RESTful API, and it makes sense
+However, it sometimes isn’t practical to modify an application to use object storage RESTful API, and it makes sense to use software options, such as conversion or gateway software, as laid out in a previous tip.
+There is another category of systems to consider when researching appropriate alternatives to RESTful APIs: cloud-integrated storage systems.
+This technical tip takes a look at how cloud-integrated storage can help facilitate object storage -- and when it’s appropriate.

 Cloud-integrated storage (CIS) is really a variation of third-party ISV conversion, or gateway software, discussed in a previous tip.
 In simplest terms, that category of software is gateway software that is packaged, delivered and shrink-wrapped as a hardware storage system.
 However, these products have evolved beyond just being gateways to cloud storage -- which, in simplest terms, is object storage.
 Many have become just as capable as traditional SAN, NAS or unified storage systems specifically for primary or active data.
 These CIS systems are fundamentally similar to hybrid tiered storage systems because they use an object storage tier for secondary data, older data and snapshot data.